weyichen/SpiceIslands/README.md

 A sidebar on the left of the map displays a list of the spices collected so far, the quantity of spices collected, and the names of the islands that the player has visited.
 The sidebar also reports the number of remaining moves available in this turn, as well as the number of turns remaining in the game.

+For instructions on setting up and playing Spice Islands, see please see requirements.txt.